WalletConnect/walletconnect-docs/docs/specs/clients/push/usage-of-sync-api.md

 ### Push Subscription Protocol in multiclient environment

 #### Definitions
-- W1 - clients that have access W (Wallet) blockchain account keys.
+- W1 - clients that have access to W (Wallet) blockchain account keys.
 - Wx - peer clients that have access W (Wallet) blockchain account keys.

 #### Pre-requisities